mwerezak/sphinx-lang/README.md

 # Sphinx

-*The lastest version (0.5) requires nightly Rust.
-This is because pointer metadata is being used to GC unsized types, whereas before a double-indirection was required.*

 Sphinx is a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!

 Sphinx is not complete!
-There is still a lot to do before it is a functional language.
+It is in a pre-alpha state of development and there is still a lot to do before it is a fully functional language.
 Some things on my radar:

  - import system
  - a basic standard library
  - work out the details of the class/object system

+# Why did you misspell "Sphinx"?

+Sphynx is named after the [cat](https://en.wikipedia.org/wiki/Sphynx_cat), which is apparently actually spelled that way.
+And definitely not to avoid confusion with a well-known [documentation generator](https://www.sphinx-doc.org/en/master/).

 # Goals

 My goal is to have a lightweight, expressive language.
-At the same time, I also want the language runtime to be decently fast, and I aim to balance these two goals.
+At the same time, I also want the language runtime to be reasonably fast.

-Finally, this whole project started just as a way to learn Rust, and I have definitely been doing a lot of that.
-While I would love for this to someday be an actual, practical, and complete development tool for someone, that's a pretty long road to walk.
+As well, this whole project started as a way to learn Rust, and I have definitely been doing a lot of that.
+I would also love for this to be an actual, practical, and complete development tool for someone someday, and that's still a fairly long road to walk.

+# Is it a compiled language or an interpreted language?

+Both, at the moment.
+Sphinx is compiled to SIR, which stands for Sphinx Intermediate Representation and is the bytecode instruction set for the Sphinx virtual machine.
+The VM that interprets the bytecode is implemented in Rust and should be reasonably fast.
+In the future I would like to move to a JIT implementation but there are a lot of other things to deal with first.

 # Ok, how do I run it?